Climate change in Connecticut

 Climate change in Connecticut encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Connecticut.

-The United States Environmental Protection Agency reports that:

-"Connecticut's climate is changing.
+The United States Environmental Protection Agency (EPA) reports that "Connecticut's climate is changing.
 The state has warmed two to three degrees (F) in the last century.
 Throughout the northeastern United States, spring is arriving earlier and bringing more precipitation, heavy rainstorms are more frequent, and summers are hotter and drier.
 Sea level is rising, and severe storms increasingly cause floods that damage property and infrastructure.
 In the coming decades, changing the climate is likely to increase flooding, harm ecosystems, disrupt farming, and increase some risks to human health".

 Environmental impacts

 Increasing temperature and changing precipitation patterns

 According to the Hartford Courant, "[i]ntense rainfall is becoming common across the state.
 Violent storms are expected to hit more often".
-The EPA further reports:

-"Rising temperatures and shifting rainfall patterns are likely to increase the intensity of both floods and droughts.
+The EPA further reports "Rising temperatures and shifting rainfall patterns are likely to increase the intensity of both floods and droughts.
 Average annual precipitation in the Northeast increased 10 percent from 1895 to 2011, and precipitation from extremely heavy storms has increased 70 percent since 1958.
 During the next century, average annual precipitation and the frequency of heavy downpours are likely to keep rising.
 Average precipitation is likely to increase during winter and spring, but not change significantly during summer and fall.
 Rising temperatures will melt snow earlier in spring and increase evaporation, and thereby dry the soil during summer and fall.
 So flooding is likely to be worse during winter and spring, and droughts worse during summer and fall".